apache/libcloud/docs/developer_information.rst

 Travis-CI builder is also integrated with Github which means that if you open a pull request there, Travis-CI will automatically build it.

+If you want to validate the build before raising the PR, Travis-CI can be enabled for personal accounts and branches separately.

 Test Coverage
 -------------